Employee Engagement 101: How to Fire Up Your Workforce

 3. BBraun - Books again!
 This company uses them to improve employee bonds, via a company sponsored book club.
 The company pays for all the books, employees get to choose them.

 4. Webmart - This UK-based printing company gives employees 1 day and £250 (about $320) to donate to the charity of their choice.
-Part of engagement is creating a sense of purpose for employees - and helping them use work to donate or volunteer for causes is a great way to do it.
+Part of engagement is creating a sense of purpose for employees - and helping them use work to donate or volunteer for causes or a non-profit organization is a great way to do it.

 5. Zappos - It's hard not to mention Zappos when it comes to employee engagement, and hard to pick just one thing they do.
 One cool thing is their coworker bonus program, where peers decide who's gone above and beyond and give them a cash reward each month.
 At $50, it's not about the money, it's about peer recognition.